UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

   print("the value of pi is:", 3.1459, "to four decimal places")

 Text in Python
 --------------

 Text in python is supported by the "str" datatype, which is short for "string".
-The text datatype is often referred to as "strings" in computer science because it is a series, or string of characters.
+The text datatype is often referred to as "strings" in computer science because it is a series, or string, of characters.

 In Python3, strings can be any length, and contain any character (in virtually any language).
 This is because they support "Unicode" which is a system for representing all the characters of virtually all the languages used on earth.

 There are many complications to full support of Unicode, but for the most part, in Python it "just works".
 Any text you can put in your text editor should work fine.

+.. note:: With Unicode, the actual characters can be stored in multiple ways in the files themselves.
+If you've heard of "plain text", there really is no such thing anymore with Unicode.
+The exact way the text is stored is known as the "encoding".
+These days, an encoding known and "utf-8" is the mast commonly used.
+Python assumes that you are using utf-8 encoded files, but if strange things happen, make sure your editor is using utf-8. (or ASCII, which is an older encoding that does not support multiple languages -- but ASCII is subset of utf-8, so it still works.)

 To create a str, you simply type what you want surrounded by either double or single quotes (the apostrophe).